Corporate Governance Guidelines

 9. Stock Ownership Guidelines

 The Company’s Chief Executive Officer is required to own common stock of the Company with a value equal to six times his or her annual base salary.
-The Chief Financial Officer, the Chief Executive Officer, Tommy Hilfiger Global and PVH Europe and the President, Calvin Klein Global are required to hold common stock with a value equal to three times their annual base salary.
+The Chief Financial Officer, the Chief Executive Officer, PVH Europe, the Global Brand President, Calvin Klein, and the Global Brand President, Tommy Hilfiger, are required to hold common stock with a value equal to three times their annual base salary.
 All other members of the Company’s Executive Leadership Team are required to hold common stock with a value equal to one and a half times their annual base salary unless the Compensation Committee provides otherwise in the policy to be established pursuant to the last paragraph of this section.

 Directors who are not employees of the Company are required to own common stock with a value equal to five times the annual cash retainer payable to directors.
 This requirement will not apply to any director that is designated for election by any stockholder having director nomination rights.